Relintai/pandemonium_engine_docs/engine_development/cpp/custom_audiostreams.md

 Resampling
 ~~~~~~~~~~

-Godot's AudioServer currently uses 44100 Hz sample rate.
+Pandemonium's AudioServer currently uses 44100 Hz sample rate.
 When other sample rates are
 needed such as 48000, either provide one or use AudioStreamPlaybackResampled.
-Godot provides cubic interpolation for audio resampling.
+Pandemonium provides cubic interpolation for audio resampling.

 Instead of overloading `mix`, AudioStreamPlaybackResampled uses `mix_internal` to
 query AudioFrames and `get_stream_sampling_rate` to query current mix rate.